 Outline how company practices around recruiting, hiring, training and promoting employees fit within the legal framework of the states, provinces or countries in which you do business.
 Here you address issues such as age requirements, equality, discrimination and accessibility.
 Let your new hire know that you are an equal opportunity employer that hires regardless of gender, race, religion or sexual orientation.

-TIP: You may make reference to specific legislation, for instance the Americans with Disabilities Act (ADA), highlighting how your company strives to be a barrier-free workplace.
+TIP: If you are wondering how to create an employee handbook?
+Where to start?, you may make reference to specific legislation, for instance the Americans with Disabilities Act (ADA), highlighting how your company strives to be a barrier-free workplace.

 - What to Expect